thejerf/suture/README.md

 suture uses semantic versioning and go modules.

+* 4.0.1:
+  * Add a channel returned from ServeBackground that can be used to examine any error coming out of the supervisor once it is stopped.
+  * Tweak up the docs to try to make it more clear suture's special error returns are checked via errors.Is when possible, addressing issue #51.
 * 4.0:
   * Switched the entire API to be context based.
   * Switched how logging works to take a single closure that will be